Endprodukt/FFBPluginRacerMAME/README.md

 - Winding Heat
 - Xtreme Rally

-SIDE BY SIDE INFO: OVERCLOCK DOESN'T SEEM TO WORK AFTER .288 ANYMORE!
+SIDE BY SIDE INFO: OVERCLOCK DOESN'T SEEM TO WORK ANYMORE.
+I DON'T CONSIDER THESE GAMES WORKING.

 * Side By Side and Side By Side 2 information:
 Activate Cheats in Mame and press ^ in game to show sliders.
 Go to CPU Overclock.
 Mine is set at 240% for now as everything above that can't be handled by my CPU (13600k at 5.4ghz).
 It makes it very playable here but your outcome might vary.